haailabs/SPHNX/readme.md

 ### Attack Strategies

-MAPTS also includes a variety of attack strategies to evaluate the robustness of LLMs against attempts to extract secrets.
+SPHNX also includes a variety of attack strategies to evaluate the robustness of LLMs against attempts to extract secrets.

 1. **Trustworthy Appearance of the Requester**
    - **Setup:** Attacker presents credentials or information to appear legitimate and trustworthy.